 This is a super simple valentine math activity for preschoolers.
-I actually used our broken heart numbers as a math invitation during center time.
+It’s a great addition to our list of valentine activities for preschoolers!
+I actually used the broken heart number cards in our math center.

 valentine math activity for matching numerals to quantities

 I may get commissions for purchases made through links in this post.

 1. Cut out 10 hearts.
 I used our preschool’s die-cut machine since I was cutting out hearts for other activities already.
 It would have been simple to cut the hearts out by hand, too.

 2. Cut each heart in half, creating little heart “puzzles”.
 I tried to cut out slightly different designs – zigzags, squiggles, etc.

 3. Write a numeral on the left-hand side of each broken heart.
 Write the corresponding number of hearts on the other side of each paper heart.
 You could use stickers or stamps, as well.
 I just went the simplest route!